willdurand/willdurand.github.io/_posts/2015-06-02-video-nobody-understands-rest.md

 title: "[Video] Nobody understands REST but that's OK ;-)"
 location: Clermont-Fd, France
 tweet_id: 605635605024911360
+updates:
+  - date: 2022-04-19
+    content: I proofread this article and fixed some links.
 ---

-Last month, I gave a talk on why nobody understands REST at [PHP Tour Luxembourg 2015](www.afup.org/pages/phptourluxembourg2015/).
+Last month, I gave a talk on why nobody understands REST at [PHP Tour Luxembourg 2015][phptour-2015].
 It is not quite right to say "nobody" understands _X_, no matter the topic.
 The title of this talk is definitely catchy!

 The aim of this presentation was to explain how complicated REST was, and describe why it was impractical in real life (with concrete examples).
 I also